It's responsible for picking, packing, and shipping the products to the customer.

 The best order fulfillment software should also be inventory control software.
 It should track the inventory levels of your products and automatically deduct new orders.
 This will give you greater insight into your inventory and let you plan optimal reorder points.
 Nobody wants to be stuck with dead stock.

 One of the biggest eCommerce trends is fast, free shipping.
 In fact, 69% of consumers say they will not order from a company that has failed to deliver a product within two days of the estimated date.
 You need to be able to provide accurate delivery estimates and tracking.
 Make sure you use software that can do just that, so you can keep those customers coming back.
+If you handle delivery yourself, you'll also want to invest in route planning software to optimize your routes and cut costs.

 How to Improve Order Fulfillment Process